 Homer wrote that at the funeral of Patroclus, chief in all the mourning was the hero Achilles.
 He laid his bloodstained hand on the breast of his friend and cried, “Fare well Patroklus, even in the house of Hades.
 I will now do all that I erewhile promised you; I will drag Hector hither and let dogs devour him raw; twelve noble sons of Trojans will I also slay before your pyre to avenge you.”

 Plato described the traditional Athenian funeral oration in this way: “And the speech required is one which will adequately eulogize the dead and give kindly exhortation to the living, appealing to their children and their brethren to copy the virtues of these heroes, and to their fathers and mothers and any still surviving ancestors offering consolation.”

-The epitaphios speech consisted of the following parts: The Preamble, in which the orator usually asserts that it is almost impossible for him to find words worthy of the glorious achievements of the war dead.
+The epitaphios speech consisted of the preamble in which the orator usually asserts that it is almost impossible for him to find words worthy of the glorious achievements of the war dead.

-The epilogue, at the conclusion, would consist of a consolation and an encouragement for the families of the war dead.
-The epilogue employs a traditional dismissal of the mourners for further private lament, at which point the city’s promise of education for the surviving orphans signals the resumption of life in the polis.
+The epilogue, at the conclusion, would consist of a consolation and an encouragement for the families of those who had perished at war.
+The epilogue employs a traditional dismissal of the mourners for further private lament at which point the city’s promise of education for the surviving orphans signals the resumption of life in the polis.

 Some small hints of the traditions of Ancient Greece live on today in the traditions of the Greek Orthodox with a wake over the deceased the night before, much like the ancient prothesis and the offerings of koliva, consisting of rice and other grains along with raisins, like the koliva of old.